North Carolina Banking Institute Journal

 The author examines the regulatory failures leading up to the financial crisis, the rise of “flexible regulation,” the effects of financial innovation on regulation, and three different case studies that illuminate the drastic effects of that innovation: the Basel II banking regulations, the Canadian Asset-Backed Commercial Paper market, and the process for writing the Volcker Rule.
 Finally, she examines the underlying assumptions that should be re-examined in order to create more effective regulatory policies.

-Cristie Ford, "Financial Innovation and Flexible Regulation: Destabilizing the Regulatory State" (2014) 18 NC Banking Inst J 27.
+Cristie Ford, "Financial Innovation and Flexible Regulation: Destabilizing the Regulatory State" ([forthcoming in 2014]) 18 NC Banking Inst J 27.

 NOTE: The "Download" button above will provide access to a working draft, and the "Find in your Library" button below will provide access to the final published version.